- This event has passed.

 Dress Code: The dress code is casual at all of our events unless otherwise noted; we dress as if we are entertaining friends in our home.
 Please note that the drive and parking lot are unpaved so may be dusty in dry weather or muddy in inclement weather.

 Cancellation Policy: We request that you cancel at least 14 days before a scheduled event.
 This gives us the opportunity to fill the event.
 You may email email@example.com or by phone 419-499-7500 ext.
 402 for a full refund.
 Cancellations made within 7-13 days will incur in a 50% loss of the purchase amount.
 Cancellations made within 6 days of the event will incur a 100% loss of payment.

 Hospitality Included: Ticket prices include the dinner experience and all front and back of the house staffing.
 Our team will not accept gratuities and no service charges will be added to your bill.
 It is our belief that compensation should be based on the contributions of each member of the team, not as a muliplier of an event price to some and not others.
 In so doing, we can ensure reliable wages to service staff and increase the base pay to back of house staff that you may not see, but are integral to the production of all of our events.

 Payment is processed at the time of your reservation.
-Due to our size and the unique nature of each of our events, cancellations affect us greatly.
-We must receive notice of cancellation no less than 48 hours prior to the event for credit of your payment.
 By creating an account with the purchase of your ticket, we can apply additional charges of beverages, gift shop items, retail wine, gift certificates or other purchases and email a copy of the receipt to you upon the completion of the evening.

 Photography is permitted, and sharing is encouraged. #EventsatCVI